-Ervin R. Stutzman is Executive Director for Mennonite Church USA.
-Before taking on this role in January 2010, he served for nearly 12 years as Dean and Professor of Church Ministries at Eastern Mennonite Seminary, Harrisonburg, Va.
+Ervin R. Stutzman retired after 8 years as Executive Director for Mennonite Church USA.
+Before taking on this role in January 2010, he served for nearly 12 years as a Professor of Church Ministries and then Dean at Eastern Mennonite Seminary, Harrisonburg, Va.
 He has also served the Mennonite Church in the roles of pastor, district overseer, missions administrator, conference moderator and, from 2001 to 2003, as moderator for Mennonite Church USA.

 Ervin graduated with a bachelor’s degree from Cincinnati (Ohio) Christian University.
 He holds master’s degrees from the University of Cincinnati and Eastern Mennonite Seminary.
 He received his Ph.D. from Temple University.
 His master’s thesis at Eastern Mennonite Seminary was “Biblical Interpretation in the Free Church: Appropriating Scriptural Truth Through Communal Discernment.”
 For his doctoral dissertation he wrote “From Nonresistance to Peace and Justice: Mennonite Peace Rhetoric, 1951-1991.”